 Biographical Information: You can use the following sources to find biographical information on U.S. Federal, state and foreign judges.

 U.S. Federal Judges: Print sources for biographical information on Federal judges include -

 The American Bench - Most notable for its scope, The American Bench gives you basic information on almost all state and Federal judges.
 Copies of entries from back issues are available from the the publisher (1-800-328-5091) and from many larger law libraries, including the library of the New York County Lawyers Association (212-267-6646), which has volumes back to 1977.

 The Almanac of the Federal Judiciary - This key source provides not only biographical facts but also detailed evaluations of Federal judges, based on interviews with lawyers who have appeared before the judges.
 A current copy is available in many medium and large law libraries.
-The Almanac is also available by subscription on the Aspen Web site and through Intelliconnect.
+The Almanac is also available by subscription through the Almanac of the Federal Judiciary website and through Intelliconnect.
 An abbreviated editions without the attorney evaluations is available on Westlaw (AFJ).
 For retired judges: The online subscription systems have an Archives section.
 Otherwise, call the publisher to get copies of old entries (877-529-5427; ask for the editorial staff).

 Who's Who in American Law - Gives one-paragraph blurbs on prominent state and Federal judges.
 The New York Public Library and many other large public libraries keep superseded editions.
 You can get copies from the NY Public through their NYPL Premium Services document delivery service (212-592-7200).

 You can find more Federal judicial biographical information online at the following sites.

 - The Federal Judicial Center posts biographies for all presidentially-appointed Federal Judges since 1798 (note: Magistrate Judges are not appointed by the president);